eternaldensity/Sandcastle-Builder/README.md

 - Locked Crate reward no longer uses a loop to expand block storage.
 That was stupid
 - Negative message on Discovery Detector (thanks waveney)
 - New dragon
+- Finally remembered to put jQuery.js back on the index page

 ## 3.1415
 - Disabled the jQuery preload of next newpix because it was not working and was spitting out errors for some